Proud19/projects.github.io/README.md

 ### AI and ML projects
 Building and learning about AI systems gave me an understanding of the recent applications of computation and mathematics.
-I worked on building [an AI for one of friends' most favorite activities] (projects/geoguessrai.md), GeoGuessr.
+I worked on building [an AI for one of friends' most favorite activities](projects/geoguessrai.md), GeoGuessr.
 - [More projects →](projects.md)

 ### Design and Modeling